kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_ask_for_room.md

 - Is there a good vibe in [it](room)?
 - I would like a location with a nice atmosphere
 - What is the vibe in the [others](room)?
+- Which is the nicest?
+- Which has the best vibe?
+- Which room has the best vibe?
+- Do you have nice rooms?
+- Are there rooms which have a good vibe?
+- Is there an option with a nice atmosphere?
+- Do you have an option with a nice atmosphere?
+- Do you have an option with a good vibe?
+- Is there an option which has a good vibe?
+- Is there an option with a good atmosphere?
+- Do you have rooms that have a good atmosphere?
+- Do you have an option with a good atmosphere?
+- Do you have a meeting room that has a good atmosphere?
+- Is there an event room that has a good vibe?
+- Do you have an option which has a good vibe?

 ## intent:ask_for_room_equipment
 - Is there equipment to do a powerpoint presentation in the [third](room) room?